Book illuminates the African heritage of Brazilian Portuguese - 07/30/2022 - Ilustríssima

 Overall, it is undoubtedly an instant classic, a work that expands our still incipient understanding of the mixed-race language we speak — and, to a large extent, also write — in Brazil.
 A language that, much more than Portuguese tempered by a few picturesque words of African and indigenous origin, is structurally distinct from the one spoken by the former colonizer.

-Distinguished to such an extent that Castro does not hesitate to rebel against the subtitle of his own book, “Brazilian Portuguese and Afro-Brazilian Speeches”.
+Distinguished to such an extent that Castro does not hesitate to rebel against the subtitle of his own book, “O Português do Brasil e os falas afro-brasileiros”.
 The problem, for her, lies in this hyphen with which the Orthographic Agreement obliges us to separate “afro” from “Brazilian”, as if any separation were possible in a country where “what is ‘afro’ permeates, in different degrees of intensity , all strata of society”.
 She claims to use the dash “unwillingly” and with a feeling of “deep revolt”.

 “Camões com Dendê” maintains that the alteration of Portuguese in contact with the languages of the more than 4 million enslaved Africans who were brought here “was felt in all its components, lexical, semantic, prosodic, syntactic and, in a fast and deep, in the spoken language, which gave Brazilian Portuguese a character of its own, differentiated from Portuguese from Portugal, mainly by the vocalism compared to the consonantism of the current Portuguese pronunciation.”
 In the seventh chapter, the technical aspects of this change are detailed.